Let’s just say, this isn’t the first time we’ve gotten that one….

 Can I just show up?

-We ask that you enroll in advance.
+Nope!
+Please enroll in advance.
 If not enough students are enrolled, the class will be canceled.
-Also, you could show up for a class that is already maxed out.

 Can I give you five dollars and owe you the rest later?

 Sorry, payment is due in full with your registration.
 Tuition is non-refundable unless the class is canceled.
 Course spots are on a first-come, first-served basis.
-If the course you select is filled, we will call you to make alternate arrangements.
-You may pay by check, cash or by Visa or MasterCard.
+You may pay by check, cash or by card.

 What else do I get?